eluckie/currency-exchanger/README.md

 #### By E. Luckie ☀️

-#### A webpage where users are able to enter an amount in USD and see the converted rate in various other currencies.
+#### A webpage where users are able to enter an amount of money from a specified currency (that they choose) and see the converted rate in various other currencies of their choosing.

 ## Technologies Used